Health Benefits of Natto: The Japanese Secret to Longevity

 5. Enhances Memory

 Natto contains lecithin, which has been shown to enhance short-term memory.
-This is particularly beneficial for students and individuals with hectic work schedules.
+This is particularly beneficial for students and people with hectic work schedules.

 6. Supports Weight Loss